The Joshua Tree Tours 2017 and 2019: Accolades

 At the 2017 Billboard Touring Awards, the tour won for Top Boxscore (at Stade de France on 25–26 July), while receiving nominations for Top Tour and Top Draw.
 It also won for Top Boxscore at the following year's awards ceremony (for concerts at Estádio do Morumbi on 19, 21–22, and 25 October).
 At the LOS40 Music Awards 2017, U2 won the Tour of the Year Award.
 At the 2018 iHeartRadio Music Awards, they won the award for Best Tour.
-The group won two awards for the tour at the 2018 Billboard Music Awards—Top Touring Artist and Top Rock Tour.
-The band were nominated in three categories at the 20th Annual Pollstar Awards—Major Tour of the Year, Rock Tour of the Year, and Most Creative Stage Production.
-The tour also received nominations at the American Music Awards of 2017 for Tour of the Year, at the 2017 BBC Music Awards for Live Performance of the Year, and at the 33rd Annual TEC Awards for Tour/Event Sound Production.
+The group won two awards at the 2018 Billboard Music Awards: Top Touring Artist and Top Rock Tour.
+The band were nominated in three categories at the 20th Annual Pollstar Awards: Major Tour of the Year, Rock Tour of the Year, and Most Creative Stage Production.
+The tour also received nominations for Tour of the Year at the American Music Awards of 2017, Live Performance of the Year at the 2017 BBC Music Awards, and top Tour/Event Sound Production at the 33rd Annual TEC Awards.